Three pink tennis balls on a blue court

 The Code #36: “A let is never authorized for a hindrance caused by something within a player’s control, such as when a player’s racket comes out of a hand, when a player’s shoe comes off, or when a player trips over the player’s own hat.”

 This really depends the situation.
 If it is due to allergies, then it is within your control and you can’t call a let.
 However, if it is due to something like breathing in a gust of dust, then this is more open for interpretation.
 You can certainly try calling it if it really hindered you from playing the point.
-If your cough or sneeze hinders your opponent, they can call a let.

 Source: